BNXT League

 The BNXT League is a professional basketball league in Belgium and the Netherlands.
 The league is the first tier in both the Dutch and Belgian system, replacing the DBL and PBL.
 The inaugural season was the 2021–22 season, which started in September 2021.

 History

 On 10 December 2020, it was announced that the Belgian Pro Basketball League and Dutch Basketball League would merge to form a new multinational league.
 All clubs from the Dutch DBL voted for, while 9 of 10 teams in Belgium voted in favor of the decision.
 Serious talks about the initiative had been ongoing since fall 2019.
 On 20 May 2021, the new name "BNXT League" and logo of the league were announced.

 The league started its inaugural season amidst an ongoing COVID-19 pandemic and a great number of games had to be played behind locked doors as a result of national lockdowns.
 On 11 June 2022, ZZ Leiden were crowned the inaugural BNXT champions.
 The following year, on 13 June 2023, Leiden repeated as champions.

+On 19th of March, Den Helder Suns announced they were unable to continue in the league and wouldn't apply for a license in the next season.
+They stated that it was increasingly difficult to sustain a competitive team while simultaneously investing in the required improvements the league demanded, like a general manager and a basketball floor.
+This decision was followed by LWD Basket and BAL, who battled with the same problems.
+This small exodus of Dutch teams and the promotion of CB Liège into the league meant that in the 2026-27 season, the balance of teams became heavily skewed towards Belgium, with 11 Belgium teams and only 5 Dutch teams.